jakepi84/JellyfinKoReaderSync/README.md

 ## Book Matching

-The plugin uses intelligent matching to identify books between KOReader and Jellyfin using KOReader's document matching methods:
+The plugin uses KOReader's exact matching algorithm to identify books between KOReader and Jellyfin.

-### Binary Method (Recommended - Default)
+### Binary Method (Default - Fully Supported)

-KOReader's default "Binary" method uses MD5 hash of the first 16KB of file content.
+KOReader's default "Binary" method uses a sophisticated partial MD5 algorithm that samples file at exponential intervals.
 This is the **most reliable** method because:

-- ✅ Works regardless of filename or path
+- ✅ **Path-independent**: Works regardless of where the file is located
-- ✅ Matches books even if renamed
+- ✅ **Filename-independent**: Matches books even if renamed or moved
-- ✅ No configuration changes needed in KOReader
+- ✅ **Efficient**: Samples at strategic positions instead of hashing entire file
-- ✅ Consistent across all devices
+- ✅ **Consistent**: Same algorithm across all devices
+- ✅ **No configuration needed**: Works with KOReader defaults

+#### How It Works

+The partial MD5 algorithm samples 1KB chunks from these positions in the file:
+- 256 bytes
+- 1 KB
+- 4 KB
+- 16 KB
+- 64 KB
+- 256 KB
+- 1 MB
+- 4 MB
+- 16 MB
+- 64 MB
+- 1 GB (for very large files)

+These samples are concatenated and hashed to create a unique identifier that's:
+- Fast to calculate (only reads ~11KB for most books)
+- Robust against minor file changes
-- ✅ Path-independent and portable
+- Reliable across different file systems and devices

+The plugin uses the **exact same algorithm** as KOReader, ensuring perfect compatibility.

+### Matching Process

+1. **KOReader** calculates the binary hash when you open a book
-The plugin automatically calculates the binary hash for all books in your Jellyfin library and matches them against KOReader's document ID.
+2. **Plugin** calculates the same binary hash for all books in your Jellyfin library

-### Multiple Matching Strategies

-To maximize compatibility, the plugin tries multiple matching strategies automatically:
-1. **Binary hash** (MD5 of first 16KB) - primary method
-2. **Filename variations** (with/without extension)
-3. **Item name variations** (from metadata)
-4. **Normalized text** (handles special characters, spaces, different dash types)

-This multi-strategy approach works with both KOReader's Binary and Filename matching methods, though Binary is recommended.
+3. **Match** is made when hashes are identical
+4. **Progress** syncs to Jellyfin UI and all connected devices

 ### Matching Results